ankitagupta12/pheromone/README.md

    end
  end
 ```
+`pheromone` will invoke the class name specified in the config with the message object.
+This mode can be used if you don't want to block a request that ends up sending messages to Kafka.

 ### 2. Supported events
 #### 2.a.
 To send messages for model `create` event, add the following lines to your ActiveRecord model